oyindonesia/external-api-docs/source/includes/_biller_api.md

-207            | Final     | Request is Rejected (Request IP Address is not Registered) 208            | Final     | Request is Rejected (API Key is not Valid) 210            | Final     | Request is Rejected (Invalid denom amount request) 290            | Final     | Request is Rejected (Parameter / object is not valid) 999            | Final     | Internal Server Error
+207            | Final     | Request is Rejected (Request IP Address is not Registered) 208            | Final     | Request is Rejected (API Key is not Valid) 210            | Final     | Request is Rejected (Invalid denom amount request) 223            | Final     | Request is Rejected (Bill is already in progress, or already finished) 290            | Final     | Request is Rejected (Parameter / object is not valid) 999            | Final     | Internal Server Error